-We’ve all been victims of the ol’ bait and switch at one time or another.
-Maybe you saw an advertisement for a great price on the car you’d been looking to purchase only to find out when you got to the dealership that there was only one car at that price (which had already been sold), and all the others were at priced much higher.
+We’ve all been victims of the old bait and switch at one time or another.
+Maybe you saw an advertisement for a great price on the car you’d been looking to purchase only to find out when you got to the dealership that there was only one car at that price (which had already been sold), and all the others were priced much higher.
 Or the price advertised was for a base model.
 If you wanted power windows, locks, and a CD player, you’d wind up paying the price that every other dealership is asking.
+Find expert advice right here on how to make sure you’re not overpaying for LASIK, how ophthalmologists determine the cost of your treatment as well as how to identify low or high-quality LASIK procedures.

 Another important consideration is are you being quoted less because you’ll be getting less?
 Returning to the car analogy, maybe your budget only allows for a used car.
 Naturally you may have minimum safety standards such as airbags and anti-lock breaks, but when it comes right down to it, you just need a set of wheels to get you from point A to point B. In this case, an older model may be acceptable.